Erd\H os-Ko-Rado theorem for $\{0,\pm 1\}$-vectors: Proof of Theorem in the case

 Take an intersecting family $\mathcal F\subset \mathcal V(n,k,1)$.
 We claim that $|\mathcal F\cap \mathcal H|\le k$.
 Denote by $\mathcal F'\subset{[n]\choose k}$ the family of sets of 1's from $\mathcal F$, and similarly for $\mathcal H'$.
 We claim that $\mathcal H'\cap \mathcal F'$ is an intersecting family.
 Assume that there are two sets $F'_1,F'_2\in \mathcal H'\cap \mathcal F'$, that are disjoint.
 Assume for simplicity that $F'_2 = [k+1,2k]$.
 Then $F'_1$ is obliged to contain $\{1\}$, since any cyclic interval of length $k$ in $[n]\setminus [k+1,2k]$ contains $\{1\}$, provided that $n\le 3k-1$.
 Therefore, the corresponding vector $F_1\in \mathcal F\cap \mathcal H$ has 1 on the first coordinate position.
 At the same time, by definition of $\mathcal H$, the vector $F_2$ has -1 on the first coordinate position.
 Interchanging the roles of $F_1,F_2$, we get that both of them have -1 in front of 1 of the other vector.
 Moreover, their sets of 1's do not intersect.
 Therefore, they form a minimal scalar product.
 Therefore, $\mathcal H'\cap \mathcal F'$ is indeed intersecting, and $|\mathcal H\cap \mathcal F| = |\mathcal H'\cap \mathcal F'| \le k$.

 The rest of the argument is an application of Lemma \ref{lem66} to the following graph.
 Let $G$ have the set of vertices $\mathcal V(n,k,1)$, with two vertices connected if the corresponding vectors have scalar product -2.
-Then $|\mathcal F|\le \alpha(G)$ and the considerations from the previous paragraph give that $\alpha(G|_{\mathcal H}) = k)$.
-On the other hand, by Lemma \ref{lem66} we have The last equality was obtained in Section \ref{sec31}.
+Then $|\mathcal F|\le \alpha(G)$ and the considerations from the previous paragraph give that $\alpha(G|_{\mathcal H}) = k$.
+By Lemma \ref{lem66} we have The last equality was obtained in Section \ref{sec31}.